 - Subverted and simultaneously played with on the Series Blackish.
 Anthony Andersons character is clearly being setup for this to happen to him.
 He's supremely overconfident, as the boss is announcing the promotion he's moving his desk to the proper place.
 And in the end, he does get the promotion... just not to the position he wanted.

-- The original CSI had this with the promotion-to-supervisor storyline.
+- Later there was the promotion-to-supervisor storyline.
 Catherine was the one eventually promoted, but Nick had some unhappiness that he didn't get it; money problems forced his promotion to be shelved.

 - An episode of CSI NY had this as a murderer's motive; he thought his boss was sending his (younger, less experienced) colleague to various business seminars (the colleague was really using fake seminars set up by a company that was providing alibis for his affair) which led to a confrontation with the boss (who had no idea what was going on) and the murder.